-Please, never ignore a friend or loved one even if you don’t know what to say.
+Please, never ignore a friend or loved one with cancer even if you don’t know what to say.
 Having cancer is hard and isolating enough.
-Saying nothing at all can often be interrupted as a lack of concern.
+Saying nothing at all can often be interpreted as a lack of concern.

 Try Saying: “I don’t have the right words to say but please know that I am here for you and I am not going anywhere.”